AUVSL/fuzzylab/README.md

 - Then you need to compile the library: `pip install .`, which will allow you to install the library as `fuzzylab`
 - To verify the library installation you need to do `import fuzzylab; fuzzylab.__version__`

+NOTE: DO NOT INSTALL `pip install fuzzylab` AS THIS WILL INSTALL THE PYPI VERSION OF THE REPOSITORY

 ## Usage

 In the folder [examples](https://github.com/ITTcs/fuzzylab/tree/master/examples) there are some code snippets and the equivalent matlab code for a starting point using the library.